-- All state paid family and medical leave laws cover at least workers' parents, spouses, children (including adult children), grandparents, parents-in-law, and at least some domestic partners. - Nearly all state paid family leave laws cover workers' siblings and grandchildren. - In New Jersey, Connecticut, Oregon, Colorado, and Washington State, workers can also take leave to care for other loved ones-whether biologically related or not-to whom the worker has a close association or significant personal bond that is the equivalent of a family relationship or where there is an expectation of care, though their exact definitions vary.
+- Nearly all state paid family and medical leave laws cover at least workers' parents, spouses, children (including adult children), grandparents, parents-in-law, and at least some domestic partners. - Nearly all state paid family leave laws cover workers' siblings and grandchildren. - In New Jersey, Connecticut, Oregon, Colorado, Washington State, Minnesota, and Maine, workers can also take leave to care for other loved ones-whether biologically related or not to whom the worker has a close association or significant personal bond that is the equivalent of a family relationship or where there is an expectation of care, though their exact definitions vary.